LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

    character atom.
 Its default value is ``'$'``.
 Specifying a code prefix provides a way to solve possible conflicts between Logtalk compiled code and other Prolog code.
-In addition, some Prolog compilers automatically hide predicates whose functor start with a specific prefix such as the character ``$``.
+In addition, some Prolog compilers automatically hide predicates whose functor starts with a specific prefix, such as the character ``$``.
 Although this is not a read-only flag, it should only be changed at startup time and **before** loading any source files.
 When changing this flag (e.g. from a :term:`settings file`), restart with the :ref:`clean <flag_clean>`